Manmadan Ambu: Production

-After Unnaipol Oruvan, Kamal Haasan opted against reviving his home production Marmayogi, and signed on for a film produced by Udhayanidhi Stalin.
-While the film went through months of pre-production, Trisha, in December 2009, and then R. Madhavan, in February 2010, were added to the project, with K. S. Ravikumar being chosen as the director.
-Though early indications suggested the film would be titled Yaavarum Kaelir or Karunyam, for which Poetess Vishali Kannadasan, daughter of lyricist Kannadasan was even approached to play a pivotal role.
-The launch ceremony of the film, held on 3 June 2010, confirmed the title as Manmadan Ambu.
+The launch ceremony of Manmadan Ambu was held on 3 June 2010.
 During the launch, Kamal Haasan said that prior to the shoot rehearsals were performed.
 Haasan, along with Crazy Mohan, wrote the film's screenplay and dialogues.
 The film also marked the debut of cinematographer Manush Nandan in Tamil cinema.

-Kamal Haasan worked again with director K. S. Ravikumar for the fifth and last time after a two-year break following these previous collaborations in Avvai Shanmughi (1996), Thenali (2000), Panchatanthiram (2002) and Dasavathaaram (2008).
-Shoots were subsequently held aboard on a cruise liner from Dubai, and the film was shot across various regions of Europe including Paris and Marseille in France, Barcelona in Spain, and Rome and Venice in Italy.
-Parts of the film were also shot in Kodaikanal in South India; remaining portions were completed in Chennai.
-90 percent of the film has been shot abroad, 40 percent of it was on the MSC Splendida ship.
+Haasan worked again with director K. S. Ravikumar for the fifth and last time after a two-year break following these previous collaborations in Avvai Shanmughi (1996), Thenali (2000), Panchatanthiram (2002) and Dasavathaaram (2008).
+Ramji, who worked as a location scouter for Manmadan Ambu, also played Madhavan's father.
+Film shoots were subsequently held aboard a cruise liner from Dubai, and the film was shot across various regions of Europe including Paris and Marseille in France, Barcelona in Spain, and Rome and Venice in Italy.
+Parts of the film were also shot in Kodaikanal in South India including scenes with French actress Caroline, who was selected amongst 15 women; remaining portions were completed in Chennai.
+90 per cent of the film was shot abroad, and 40 per cent was on the ship MSC Splendida.
 French crew also worked in the film.
+The song "Neela Vanam" was shot in reverse chronology.

 Music

 The film's music was scored by Devi Sri Prasad and all the lyrics were written by Kamal Haasan himself.
 The soundtrack album was launched at a promotional event held on 20 November 2010, at Singapore Expo, Singapore, where the film's cast and crew and other celebrities attended the event.
-The controversial song Kamal Kavidhai, had come under criticism due to lines about a woman's desire and for references to Hindu deities like Aranganathar and Sri Varalakshmi.
-Therefore, producer Udhayanidhi Stalin opted to remove it from the film.
+The controversial song "Kamal Kavidhai", had come under criticism due to lines about a woman's desire and for references to Hindu deities like Aranganathar and Sri Varalakshmi.
+Therefore, Udhayanidhi Stalin opted to remove it from the film.